applanga/applanga-cli/README.md

 ```

-### Configuration File
+## Configuration

-By default, the configuration file gets read from the current folder.
+By default, the configuration file (`.applanga.json`) gets read from the current folder.
 It is however also possible to set an additional path to check for with the environment variable `APPLANGA_CONFIG`.
 If set it checks additionally also in its location.
 Additionally. can the configuration file be located in the home folder set in the environment variable `HOME` under Linux/Mac and `HomePath` under Windows.